CHOCOLATE

 BAKERIES

 Boulangerie Owl's Bread (Mansonville and Magog locations): The New York Times says this bakery has "one of the best bistro lunches this side of the Atlantic: salads, foie gras, duck confit, sandwiches."
 Also available: pastries from the artisanal bakery.
-Last visited: not yet, but soon!
+Rating: Very good.
+Last visited: summer 2009.
 Address for the Mansonville bakery: 299a Principale, Mansonville, Qc., tel.: 450-292-3088.
 Address for Magog bakery: 428 Principale Ouest, Magog, tel.: 819-847-1987.
 Website: OwlsBread.com.

 Panissimo